wyne-ybanez/wyne-ybanez/README.md

 ### About Me 👨‍💻

 I am currently attending a coding bootcamp called 'Code Institute'.
 I am also working as a Customer Service Associate at Amazon on a part-time basis so that I may continue to pursue my education in Software Development.
-Ideally, I am a junior software developer.
+Ideally, I am coding to up-skill and have fun.

-At the same time I am looking to pursue a Software Development Apprenticeship in Ireland with FIT (Fast Track into Technology)

 ### What I'm doing now 📚